iterative/dvc.org/static/docs/commands-reference/commit.md

 iteration on some experiment).
 For the DVC commands where it is appropriate the `--no-commit` option prevents the last step from occurring - thus, we are saving some time and space, by not storing all the data artifacts for all the attempts we do.
-The checksum is still computed and added to the DVC file, but the file is not added to the cache.
+The checksum is still computed and added to the DVC-file, but the file is not added to the cache.
 That's where the `dvc commit` command comes into play.
 It handles that last step of adding the file to the DVC cache.